A Detailed Look At Pandemic Emergency Unemployment Compensation In Virginia

 While filing a claim, you will be asked to choose the mode of payment.
 You can choose either a debit card or direct deposit.
 For direct deposit, you have to provide routing numbers and bank account details.

-To be eligible for regular unemployment benefits, you must meet several requirements.
+To be eligible for regular unemployment benefits in Virginia, you must meet several requirements.
 They include:

 - You have lost through no fault of your own